 Source: Teacher Bits & Bobs

 You simply cannot go wrong with color in a classroom.
 Think complimentary colors, but don’t stop there.
-A classroom is one of the few places you can really push boundaries when it comes to pairing different shades and tones.
+Classroom reading nooks are some of the few places you can really push boundaries when it comes to pairing different shades and tones.
 Go bold or go home!

 Source: Polka Dot Teacher